HOA-2/SubcorticalParcellations/README.md

 ## Dataset

-This dataset consists of 50 manual parcelations of MRI datasets from The Human Connectome Project (HCP).
+This dataset consists of 50 manual parcellations of MRI datasets from The Human Connectome Project (HCP).
 Files in the nii directory are in nifti format and GZIP compressed.